 I’m telling you, most days it’s like one small miracle after another for me!
 The weather is perfect today- nice and sunny with a slight breeze, it’s so peaceful and private up in these mountains… and the greenery is unreal!

 I think it’s so remarkable that our president is taking the time out of his busy schedule to meet with families at our military base.
-I think it really boosts the morale of our military families.
+I think it really helps the morale of our military families.
 It helps kids see and understand that this is their dad’s “boss.”
 When he tells dad that it’s time to go here, or do this, our kids can make a personal connection now - and that helps a lot!
 Plus, the spouses feel appreciated from his efforts and can better support their partner.

 A strong family at home, means that our military can be strong for our country – the support you feel in one part of your life extends to all others.
 The more support you HAVE, the more support you can GIVE to others: your children, your partner, your company, your country… so on, and so forth.
 If you support me, I can support you, but also offer that support to others.